Cervical cancer: Precancerous lesions

-Precancerous cells (cervical intraepithelial neoplasia) that would lead to cancer and early-stage cervical cancer (IA1) can be treated effectively by various surgical techniques.
-Surgical treatment methods include excision, where a cone-shaped portion of the cervix is removed, and ablation, which removes only the parts with abnormal tissues.
-While these effectively reduce the risk of cancer developing or spreading, they cause an increased risk of premature birth in future pregnancies.
-Surgical techniques that remove more cervical tissue come with less risk of the cancer recurring but a higher chance of giving birth prematurely.
+Precancerous cells (cervical intraepithelial neoplasia) that would lead to cancer can be treated effectively by surgery.
+Surgical methods include excision, where a cone-shaped portion of the cervix is removed (e.g. a loop electrical excision procedure), and ablation, which removes only the parts with abnormal tissues with heat (e.g. a laser) or cold (cryotherapy).

+While these effectively reduce the risk of cancer developing or spreading, they increase the risk of premature birth in future pregnancies.
+Procedures that remove more cervical tissue lower the chance of the cancer coming back, but they also raise the risk of preterm birth.
 Due to this risk, taking into account the age, childbearing plans of the woman, and the size and location of the cancer cells are crucial for choosing the right procedure.
-There is low-certainty evidence that peri-operative care approaches, such as 'fast-track surgery' or 'enhanced recovery programmes' may lower surgical stress and improve recovery after gynaecological cancer surgery.